 A raster function template contains a chain of functions and inputs as values or variables.
 The function template can then be added to a mosaic dataset, a mosaic dataset item, or a function raster layer to process pixels on-the-fly.

-A function template not only contains raster functions, it also contains properties of the template:
+A function template contains raster functions as well as properties of the template:

 - Name—The template name.